sihsch/EC-LLC-WNCS/remote/README.md

 ## Conclusion

 By following these instructions, you should have successfully set up the server-side code for remote communication.
-Remember to run the server-side code first before launching the local side code to establish proper communication channels.
+Remember to run the server-side code first before launching the local-side code to establish proper communication channels.
 Should you encounter any difficulties or require further assistance, consult the documentation or reach out to the appropriate support channels.

-#### How to Run the Source Code
+## How to Run the Source Code

 | Syntax      | Description (Remote side) |
 | ----------- | ----------- |